How to buy Citigroup (C) shares in Australia

-Citigroup's shares were split on a 1:10 basis on 8 May 2011.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Citigroup's shares were split on a 1:10 basis on 9 May 2011.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Citigroup shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Citigroup shares which in turn could have impacted Citigroup's share price.

 Citigroup share price volatility

-Over the last 12 months, Citigroup's shares have ranged in value from as little as US$39.3029 up to US$79.6949.
+Over the last 12 months, Citigroup's shares have ranged in value from as little as US$45.4 up to US$72.7742.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Citigroup's is 1.8683.
-This would suggest that Citigroup's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Citigroup's is 1.6098.
+This would suggest that Citigroup's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).